cammac725/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-  Semantic HTML uses element tags that have meaning to a browser, search engine and other developers.
+  Semantic HTML uses element tags that have meaning to a browser, search engines and other developers.
 It helps to define what each element means and/or contains.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.